mlx-optiq

 How it works

-The vision front-end preprocesses the pixels, runs the vendored Gemma-4 SigLIP tower, projects the result into the language model's hidden space, and scatters those soft tokens into the text-embedding sequence at the image-placeholder positions.
-The merged embeddings go to mlx-lm's gemma4_text through its input_embeddings and per_layer_inputs hooks, and decode proceeds with the same quantized weights, KV cache, and sampler as text.
+The vision front-end preprocesses the pixels, runs the vendored vision tower, projects the result into the language model's hidden space, and scatters those soft tokens into the text-embedding sequence at the image-placeholder positions.
+The merged embeddings go to mlx-lm's language model through its input_embeddings hook, and decode proceeds with the same quantized weights, KV cache, and sampler as text. mlx-optiq resolves the right front-end per model_type: gemma4 (SigLIP tower), gemma4_unified (the encoder-free 12B), and qwen3_5 (Qwen3-VL tower).

-The vendoring is validated against mlx-vlm tensor for tensor: feeding mlx-vlm's own pixel values through mlx-optiq's preprocessing, vision tower, and projection reproduces its outputs to a maximum absolute difference of zero.
-Two details matter for that to hold: gemma4_text always rescales the incoming embeddings by embed_scale, so the vision features are pre-divided to compensate; and the per-layer inputs zero the image-token positions before projection.
+The vendoring is validated against mlx-vlm tensor for tensor: feeding mlx-vlm's own pixel values through mlx-optiq's preprocessing and vision tower reproduces its outputs to a maximum absolute difference of zero, on every architecture.

 See also The release write-up: mlx-optiq can see.
-Family details and sampling defaults: Gemma-4 family guide.
+Model lists and sampling defaults: the Gemma-4 and Qwen3.5 family guides.